H2020-IPM-Decisions/API-Gateway/README.md

   - On the connection string, if you want to change the username and password, you will have to use change the [data loading script](MySQL_Init_Script/init.sql) line 32.
 Obviously, you can do this manually if you wish.
   - On the JwtSettings:SecretKey as unique string to sign the tokens e.g, `BFCVbbtvC1QoutaBujROE3cD_sRE3n16ohmM4sUQC0Q`. **This key will be shared with the API Gateway as it will be needed to validate the token**.
   - On the JwtSettings:IssuerServerUrl, enter the URL of the IDP. **This URL will be shared with the API Gateway as it will be in charge to validate the token**.
-  - On the JwtSettings:ValidAudiencesUrls, a default valid client is added in the [data loading script](IDP_MySQL_Init_Script/init.sql) line 56, to allow you work with postman.
+  - On the JwtSettings:ValidAudiences, a default valid client is added in the [data loading script](IDP_MySQL_Init_Script/init.sql) line 56, to allow you work with postman.
 Each time a new client is added into the database, you will need to reload the docker compose file. **This URL(s) will be shared with the API Gateway as it will be in charge to validate the token**.

 ### User Provision Database
 * On the `upr.db` (User Provision Database) service, change the value for the `POSTGRES_USER` and `POSTGRES_PASSWORD`